FariusGitHub/K8S_K9S_K3S/README.md

 ![](/images/04-image12.png)<br>
   Figure 12: Default message from the config file of httpd in /etc/httpd/conf/httpd.conf<br><br>

+The other approach to send a quick message to browser would like this [one](https://gist.github.com/sdenel/1bd2c8b5975393ababbcff9b57784e82).

 ### Exercise 5
 This section is just to demonstrate the reusability.<br>
 Look at below ConfigMaps.yaml file for example.